-This is the island that we have to bare gifts of Waka and be blessed by the chief.
+This is the island where we’re expected to arrive bearing gifts of Waka and then to be blessed in return by the chief.
 Taking tea and cake with the locals in the village is very lovely.

 Gorgeous walks on this island.

-Take a long stroll right across the other side for more spectacular views.
+Enjoy a long stroll right across the other side for more spectacular views…

 Day 10 – Blue Lagoon (Nanuya Sewa Island)